DeepakVadgama/deepakvadgama.github.io/_posts/blog/2017-09-20-reentrantlock-internals.md

 }
 {% endhighlight %}

-### When multiple threads are holding lock
+### When thread is reentrant

+When the thread has acquired the lock multiple times (i.e. Reentrant), we reduce the state value by 1 each time the thread calls unlock/release.
+This is because thread is expected to call unlock same number of times as lock.
-When multiple threads are holding lock (eg: Read lock), only 1 of the thread might release the lock, thus state cannot be set to 0, and ownership is still retained by the thread.
+Thus, in this case, the state cannot be set to 0, and ownership is still retained by the thread.

 {% highlight java %}
 // partial code for both fair/unfair sync